roman01la/uix/docs/components.md

 ```

 ## Class-based components
 Sometimes you want to create a class-based React component, for example an error boundary.
-For that there's `uix.core/create-class` function.
+For that there's the `uix.core/create-class` function.

 ```clojure
 (def error-boundary